connors511/killscript/README.md

 `killscript.py` is the main file to be run.

 The script takes 3 argument (must be written in order):
- 1. argument being the check-config
+ 1. argument being the check-config path
  2. argument being the success script to be run
- 3. argument being the failutre script to be run
+ 3. argument being the failure script to be run

 Example
 ```